- Hi, I’m Mehul Jain, Partner, Price Waterhouse, International Tax Services.

 In a large firm, visibility is everything and visibility doesn’t come from doing what’s expected.
 It comes from going the extra mile.

-You have to step out of your comfort zone, no shortcuts here!
+You have to step out of your comfort zone; there are no shortcuts here!

 While my core was International Tax, I said yes to a lot of hard stuff: